What Are Long-Term Goals? Examples and How to Set Them

 6. Be persistent, but learn to adapt to change

-The plans you’ve set to accomplish your goals can change in an instant.
-Few plans work out exactly the way we want them to or exactly the way we’ve planned.
+The plans you have set to accomplish your goals can change in an instant.
 That doesn’t mean going into panic mode.
 Instead, analyze the situation, identify the problems, and navigate around those changes.

 Action step: Be amenable to changing your plans as the need arises.
-Some steps of the process may be necessary, but more often than not, there are multiple ways to accomplish any goal you’ve set for yourself.
+Some steps of the process may be necessary, but, more often than not, there are multiple ways to accomplish any goal you have set for yourself.
 Once unexpected issues do arise, calmly plan out how to change course without deeply impacting progress, and speak to someone whose experience can make them a great mentor for your situation.

 7. Don’t be afraid to fail

 Many people go by the mantra, “fall seven times, stand up eight.”
-Essentially, it’s ok to fail, as long as you succeed more times than you do.
+Essentially, it is completely ok to fail as long as you succeed more times than you do.

 As said earlier, there will be challenges and obstacles along the way, and things will not always go your way.
 It is easy to feel motivated when you are winning, but it is in losing that you should be even more motivated.
 You will fail a few times, but what is important is you learn from your mistakes and use them to motivate you to even push harder forward.